nuintun/file-send/README.md

  The `pipe` method is like stream.pipe, but only hava one param.

 ### Events
-  The `Send` is an event emitter and will emit the following events:
+  The `FileSend` is an event emitter and will emit the following events:

   - `headers` the headers are about to be set on a file `(headers)`
   - `dir` a directory was requested`(realpath, stats, next)`